 MIGRAINE HEADACHES: 5 Common (& not so common) Food Triggers

 Migraine headaches sufferers know the difference between a ‘headache’ and a ‘migraine’.
 Over 2 million people in Australia suffer from headaches.
-(1) Migraines headaches are worse than tension type headaches and the following classification can help you find out if you suffer from headaches.
+(1) Migraines headaches are worse than tension type headaches and the following classifications can help you find out which type you’re suffering from!

 3. Headache to last between 4 to 72 hours

-Migraine sufferers are normally put to be with a severe case and often find that they need to get away from the lights and noise of daily life, ending up locking themselves in a dark room.
-Days are lost – a big disruption to their lives.
+Migraine sufferers normally endure a severe headache and often find that they need to get away from the lights and noise of daily life, ending up locking themselves in a dark room.
+Days are lost, which provides a big disruption to their lives.

 As if the migraine headache is not enough, they can also suffer with some of the following:

 Many migraine sufferers know when a migraine is about to rear its ugly head.
 Some feel unwell or have visual disturbances called an ‘aura’.
 The reason why migraines occur is not clear.
-Researches regard it as neurovasular basis – involving the nerves and blood vessels in the brain.
+Researches regard it as neuro-vascular basis – involving the nerves and blood vessels in the brain.
 One of the chemicals that is generally low in migraine sufferers is serotonin.
-The interesting thing is that the amino acid required to make serotonin is tryptophan is what many of the ‘trigger’ foods contain.
-Many ‘triggers’ are known that can set a migraine off, but each sufferer will have their individual trigger or set off triggers.
-It’s not just certain foods that are to blame, there are many more triggers.
+The interesting thing is that the amino acids required to make serotonin is tryptophan – what many of the ‘trigger’ foods contain.
+Many ‘triggers’ are known that can set a migraine off, but each sufferer will have individual triggers.
 Many times it is a combination of a few factors that will set off a migraine.

 Here are some other triggers: